What should I expect for my first session?

 How do I receive the treatment?

 Our treatment rooms are electronics free relaxation zones.
 In the canyon-themed adult therapy room, you will relax in one of our zero gravity chairs while breathing in the salt air.
 The room has a salt feature and spa inspired music.
 You are welcome to meditate, focus on your breath, or even nap.
-The negative ion environment will help melt away your stress and you will leave the session feeling relaxed and rejuvenated.
+The calm environment will help melt away your stress and you will leave the session feeling relaxed and rejuvenated.
 The ocean-themed children’s room is equipped with toys, trucks, books and a dollhouse.
 Pink Himalayan salt covers the floor and the children play while receiving the treatment.

 How many people are in the treatment room?